biometrixtech/plans/documentation/api_third_party.md

 Authorization: eyJraWQ...ajBc4VQ
 {
     "event_date": "2018-09-21T17:53:39Z",
-    "recovery_type": "post_active_rest",
+    "recovery_type": 1,
     "completed_exercises": ["3", "5", "20", "142"]
 }
 ```
 ##### Response

-If the write was successful, the Service __will__ respond with HTTP Status `202 Accepted`, and return the daily_plan in the body with following schema.
+ If the write was successful, the Service __will__ respond with HTTP Status `202 Accepted`, and return the daily_plan in the body having the following schema:

 ```
 {